gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 To that end, the preferred way is to find an identifier in our dataset.
 Another alternative would be to generate another column with an identifier.

+> [!IMPORTANT]
-In our dataset, we therefore look for a column in our dataset that:
+> In our dataset, we therefore look for a column in our dataset that:
-- Has unique values
+> - Has unique values
-- Has an indication of being an identifier from the column description, sth. like "id", "number", a.s.o.
+> - Has an indication of being an identifier from the column description, sth. like "id", "number", a.s.o.
-- Covers every instance of the dataset
+> - Covers every instance of the dataset

 | baumnummer |
 |---|